-The United Kingdom based company Electron utilizes blockchain technologies in order to create a more flexible and efficient system for the energy market by offering its consumers and producers a peer-to-peer trading platform.
+The United Kingdom-based company Electron utilizes blockchain technologies to create a more flexible and efficient system for the energy market by offering its consumers and producers a peer-to-peer trading platform.

 Using an online platform, users can trade excessive energy more efficiently.
-Additionally, Electron gives consumers a chance to monitor energy production including sources and energy prices.
-With blockchain technology embedded, data transfer becomes more secured and faster, sparking, therefore, the spread of clean and affordable energy.
+Additionally, Electron gives consumers a chance to monitor energy production, including sources and energy prices.
+With blockchain technology embedded, data transfer becomes more secure and faster, sparking, therefore, the spread of clean and affordable energy.

 The Brooklyn Microgrid

-In Brooklyn, Siemens, teamed up with LO3 energy, has initiated a pilot project, which relies on blockchain-powered technology.
+In Brooklyn, Siemens, teamed up with LO3 energy, has initiated a pilot project which relies on blockchain-powered technology.
 The Brooklyn Microgrid enables users to power their homes by using local renewable energy sources.
-Consumers, who produce “home-made” energy, can sell the surplus of produced energy to neighbours.
-As this application is fully decentralized and cryptographically secured, users are provided with an accurate list of transactions, a decentralized accounting, as well as smart metering.
+Consumers, who produce “home-made” energy, can sell the surplus of produced energy to neighbors.
+As this application is fully decentralized and cryptographically secured, users are provided with an accurate list of transactions, decentralized accounting, as well as smart metering.

 The SolarCoin is a blockchain-based digital token, introduced by the SolarCoin Foundation in order to reward solar power producers and promote the transition to more sustainable energies.
 Users receive one SolarCoin for each MWh of solar energy produced.
 The project also helps to finance renewable energy-powered electricity generation facilities.

-Innogy, a German energy company, teamed up with the automotive supplier ZF Friedrichshafen and Swiss bank giant UBS in order to develop a new payment system called «Car eWallet».
-The main idea is to provide users of individual electric vehicles with their own e-Wallets to store digital tokens which can be spent on different purchases, in particular, automatic paying of tolls.
-DTL-based wallets do not only enable full automatization of processes and a high level of functionality but allow electric vehicles to send stored energy back to the grid to balance demand.
+Innogy, a German energy company, teamed up with the automotive supplier ZF Friedrichshafen and Swiss bank giant UBS to develop a new payment system called “Car eWallet.”
+The main idea is to provide users of individual electric vehicles with their e-Wallets to store digital tokens which can be spent on different purchases, in particular, automatic paying of tolls.
+DTL-based wallets not only enable full automatization of processes and a high level of functionality but allow electric vehicles to send stored energy back to the grid to balance demand.